-What is the most important issue that you would like to be a part of solving?
+What issue do you want to be a part of resolving?

 If you could change one thing in this world, what would it be?